shanyungyang/esxi-unlocker/readme.md

 5. Building
 -----------
-If you want to use a version which is not availbale as a distribution (e.g. the code from "master" branch) you need to first build the package.
+If you want to use a version which is not available as a distribution (e.g. the code from "master" branch) you need to first build the package.
+You can build locally on a Mac or via a github workflow.

+### Local Build

 Checkout the repository: